Github73840134/TinyBook/README.md

 Version 1.0.1-Python 3 edition

 # IMPORTANT MAJOR BUG
-tinybook.read.read() is not returning its data properly.
+tinybook.read.read() is flakey when returning its data properly.
 We are working on this issue right now.
+We haven't abandoned this!
 ## Requirements:
 - A complete install Python 3 or newer
+### A quick side note this may work 2.7.18 and above, I have not tested it.
 ## Tinybook info
 - Latest Metadata Version is 1.0
 # Table of contents